 In April 2020, we entered into an offer letter with Mr. Quinn, which governs the terms of his employment with us.
-For 2020, Mr. Quinn was entitled to an annual base salary of \$360,000 and is eligible to receive an annual performance bonus with a target amount of 35% of his annual base salary, based on his achievement of certain individual and company performance goals and his continued employment through the time of payment of the bonus, and with the 2020 annual bonus opportunity pro-rated to reflect his period of employment during 2020.
+For 2021, Mr. Quinn is entitled to an annual base salary of \$395,000 and is eligible to receive an annual performance bonus with a target amount of 40% of his annual base salary, based on his achievement of certain individual and company performance goals and his continued employment through the time of payment of the bonus.

-In July 2020, pursuant to his offer letter Mr. Quinn was granted two options to purchase an aggregate of 1,155,000 shares of our common stock at an exercise price of \$0.40 per share.
-The first option was for 88,888 shares of our common stock.
+In July 2020, pursuant to his offer letter Mr. Quinn was granted two options to purchase an aggregate of 164,999 shares of our common stock at an exercise price of \$2.80 per share.
+The first option was for 12,698 shares of our common stock.
 This option was immediately exercisable and vests in full in May 2021.
 Mr. Quinn exercised the option in full in August 2020.
-The second option was for 1,066,112 shares of our common stock.
-This option vests over a four-year period with 199,862 vesting in May 2021 and the remainder vesting monthly over 36 months from May 2021.
+The second option was for 152,301 shares of our common stock.
+This option vests over a four-year period with 28,551 vesting in May 2021 and the remainder vesting monthly over 36 months from May 2021.
+Upon execution of the underwriting agreement for this offering, Mr. Quinn will be granted an additional option to purchase 100,000 shares of our common stock at an exercise price equal to our initial public offering price.
+This option is immediately exercisable and vests monthly over a four year period commencing upon the date of grant.
+Please see "-Outstanding Equity Awards as of December 31, 2020" for information regarding equity awards granted to Mr. Quinn.